After your Awards entries are lodged, it's time to consider Publishing...

 You may have heard me say before that I recommend you seek publication in print magazines before approaching online-only websites, because it’s usually difficult to secure a print feature if a project has already appeared online: print editors are much more focused on exclusivity than online editors.

-Also, it’s worth noting that several of the big online publishers such as The Local Project and The Lunchbox Architect offer the option to purchase a paid feature, so if you have no luck securing free editorial in print or online, that’s always an option.
+Also, it’s worth noting that several online publishers – such as The Local Project and The Lunchbox Architect – offer the option to purchase a paid feature, so if you have no luck securing free editorial in print or online, that’s always an option.
 You can request their media kits for pricing and options on their websites, by clicking on the links in this paragraph.

 And if you’re keen to do some research about which print magazine might be the most suitable fit for your project, you can read plenty of titles via the RB Digital App – recently rebranded as Libby from Overdrive – with your local library card.
 Then, you can search for your preferred magazine’s media kits online (or request access to them), to obtain more details about a specific magazine’s audience sizes and demographics.

-Publishing is the fourth channel in my six-channel marketing system for architects, so if you’re keen to learn more about how to use publishing to promote your practice, please pre-register for the next launch of my CPD Course, here.
+Publishing is the fourth channel in my six-channel marketing system for architects, so if you’re keen to learn more about how to use publishing alongside the other key channels - to promote your practice and win more of the clients and projects you love - you can take my CPD course, Architecture Marketing 360.
+Click here to find out more about the course and see sample videos, or click here to enrol.